“Could it be a better result? By this, I mean should there really have been an extreme shortage and long lead times?”

 A silicon crystal having the same orientation (P or N) is the intended end result of the process is placed inside as a seed to facilitate the growth of the crystal with minimum defects.
 Once the diameter of the crystal, the process is stopped by stabilizing the conditions.

 The resulting material is referred to as electronic grade silicon to EGS.
-Silicon ingots are cut and molded into the shapes needed for the final silicon wafers for the semiconductor.
+Silicon ingots are cut and molded into the shapes needed for the final silicon wafers for the semiconductor, like those discrete semiconductors produced by NXP Semiconductors.

 Lapping is the next step in the process.
 It consists of removing the marks, abrasions, and defects from the sawing.
 This step also serves to thin out the wafer a bit more as well as relieve the stress that the wafer has undergone during the slicing process.